What is a works contract and when to conclude it

 We often come across a contract for work in everyday life and it may not be obvious to us that we are entering into a contract for work.
 For example, when repairing shoes or cleaning a suit at the dry cleaners, none of us probably signs a written contract, or only a sample work order is signed.

-However, a model work order will often not allow for the negotiation of more detailed and detailed terms that the customer might insist on.
+However, a model work order will often not allow for the negotiation of more detailed and detailed terms and conditions that the customer might insist on.
 On the other hand, for example, in the case of a house renovation or a major car repair, a good written work contract should already be a matter of course.
 This will prevent many problems and disputes that we unfortunately encounter in practice with our clients.

 If you are entering into a contract for a future contract where, for example, the construction of a house is dependent on the purchase of a specific plot of land, then we always recommend that you enter into a written contract.
 However, this applies to all constructions and renovations.